deepak-kumbhar/glass-ui-like-mac-big-sur/README.md

-# glass-ui-like-mac-big-sur
+# Glass UI like Apple Big Sur OS
-The basic HTML and CSS to design glass UI as like the Apple Big sur os
+The basic HTML and CSS to design glass UI as like the Apple Big sur os.

+##How to Run
+Run index.html in any browser.
+Recommended: Google Chrome